pahihu/mumps/doc/manual.md

 MV1 and its derivative MV1R2DEV is small and efficient like a Swiss army knife.
-I do not repeat the MUMPS V1 manual of Ray Newman which can be get at http://sf.net/projects/mumps.
+I do not repeat the MUMPS V1 manual of Ray Newman which can be found at `doc/MUMPS.epub`.
 Beware it is not a pure MUMPS-1995 implementation.
 If you want a MUMPS which does not contain implementation specific commands and functions use MV1.
 In this text MUMPS refers to the MV1R2DEV implementation of the language which is